-Talking to media persons on Wednesday, MCI president Dr Ketan Desai said those institutions which owned 25 acres of land, a 300-bedded hospital and
+Talking to media persons on Wednesday, MCI president Dr Ketan Desai said those institutions which owned 25 acres of land, a 300-bedded hospital and however said, the MCI had not received any such proposal from the State Government.

 The State Cabinet had, last month, given essentiality certificates to 21 medical colleges and had forwarded the proposal to the MCI.
 Dr Desai had, however, reacted by saying that the MCI would not permit any new colleges from coming up in the State.